Towards a Finer Classification of Strongly Minimal Sets: in Hrushovski's first example

 Any sequence $\cbar $ that satisfies $diag_{A\cup B}(\xbar, \bbar^\gamma)$ determines an {\em enumeration of a petal} of the flower of $A/B$.
 The set enumerated by this sequence is a petal $F^\gamma_i$.
 Each $F^\gamma_i$ may have multiple enumerations that satisfy the fixed diagram.
 A flower $\Fscr^\gamma$ of $A/B$ is a maximal set $\{F^\gamma_i:i< r^\gamma\} $ of such petals. \end{notation}

 Note that for fixed $\gamma$ there may be different certificates.
 Any two such certificates must have at least one pair of intersecting petals (by maximality).
-But distinct flowers $A/B$ and $A'/B$ cannot have a common petal.
-If $f$ and $g$ map $A$ and $A'$ while fixing $B$ pointwise, then $g^{-1}\circ f$ is an isomorphism from $A$ to $A'$ fixing $B$.
+But distinct flowers $\Fscr, \Fscr'$ generated by $A/B$ and $A'/B$ with $A,A'$ non-isomorphic over $B$ cannot have a common petal.
+If $f$ and $g$ map $A$ and $A'$ to some $A''$ while fixing $B$ pointwise, then $g^{-1}\circ f$ is an isomorphism from $A$ to $A'$ fixing $B$.

 However, a different problem appears when we allow automorphisms that fix the base setwise but not pointwise.
 We must do this when considering $G_{\{I\}}$ since $I$ itself can be the base.

 For simplicity of reading we denote $G_{\{I\}}$ by $G^*$ and $G^*_{\{B\}}$ ($G^*_{B}$) denotes the elements of $G^*$ that fix $B$ {\em setwise} ({\em pointwise}).